-Below is a my brief explanation of how this creative work has fit into and supported me, personally, in numerous ways over the last handful of years, as prompted by the above mentioned question.
-I'm sharing it as part of a continued practice of learning to shy away less and lean in more:
+Below is a brief explanation of how this creative work has fit into and supported me, personally, in numerous ways over the last handful of years, as prompted by the above mentioned question.
+I'm sharing it as part of a continued practice of learning to shy away less and lean in (be out) more:

 "...to be an artist is to create a home for yourself in your work regardless of how many times your identity has been split...." -Jess X Snow